DFE-Digital/teaching-vacancies/README.md

 * I see Page Not Found when I log in and try to create a job listing.

-Try [importing the school data](#gias-data-schools-trusts-and-local-authorities) if you have not already.
+Try [seeding the database](https://github.com/DFE-Digital/teaching-vacancies#seed-the-database) (quick) or [importing the school data](#gias-data-schools-trusts-and-local-authorities) (slow) if you have not already.
 When your sign in account was created, it was assigned to a school via a URN, and you may not have a school in your database with the same URN.

 ---